PerfectlySoft/PerfectDocs/guide/HTTPRequestLogging.md

 .Package(url: "https://github.com/PerfectlySoft/Perfect-RequestLogger.git", majorVersion: 1)
 ```

-For each file you wish to directly reference the logging, import the module:
+In each file you wish to implement logging, import the module:

 ``` swift
 import PerfectRequestLogger